-- 2.7 In addition to the power of the CCPC to apply for a court declaration that a term is unfair as described in paragraph 2.4 above, the CCPC also has the power to accept undertakings from a nursing home in respect of an infringement of the Unfair Terms Regulations.
-An undertaking is an 'out-of-court' facility available under the CPA whereby a trader can give a commitment to the CCPC to comply with the requirements under the Unfair Terms Regulations. - 2.8 In addition to legal consequences, unfair terms and conditions can also give rise to discontent, complaints and disruption that can negatively affect not alone the nursing home's relationship with the resident but also the nursing home's reputation. - 2.9 Nursing homes that use fair terms and conditions can be confident that their terms are unlikely to be prohibited or set aside in the event of a dispute.
-Fair terms also ensure that residents better understand their rights and obligations under the contract.
-Nursing homes can therefore avoid unnecessary disputes and uncertainty, save both time and money, and also build and maintain good relationships with residents.
+- 2.7 In addition to the power of the CCPC to apply for a court declaration that a term is unfair as described in paragraph 2.4 above, the CCPC also has the power to accept undertakings from a nursing home in respect of an infringement of Part 6 of the Act.
+An undertaking is an 'out-of-court' facility available under the CPA whereby a trader can give a commitment to the CCPC to comply with the requirements of Part 6 of the Act.14 - 2.8 In addition to legal consequences, unfair terms and conditions can also give rise to discontent, complaints and disruption that can negatively affect not alone the nursing home's relationship with the resident but also the nursing home's reputation.

-What is within the scope of the Unfair Terms Regulations?
+What is within the scope of the unfair terms legislation?

-2.10 Appendix II of the guidelines includes a diagram, intended to provide an illustrative indication of the provisions in the Unfair Terms Regulations.
-The diagram will assist traders in understanding what comes within the scope of the Unfair Terms Regulations.
-The diagram should not be used, in isolation, to determine the fairness or otherwise of a particular term but considered in conjunction with the provisions in the Unfair Terms Regulations.
+2.10 Appendix III of the guidelines includes a diagram, intended to provide an illustrative indication of the provisions in Part 6 of the Act.
+The diagram will assist traders in understanding what comes within the scope of Part 6 of the Act.
+The diagram should not be used, in isolation, to determine the fairness or otherwise of a particular term but considered in conjunction with the provisions in Part 6 of the Act.
+Where prudent, independent professional legal advice should be sought.